 Name, strength and Pneumococcal polysaccharide conjugate vaccine (adsorbed), either: formulation of drug Prevenar®13 (13-valent) suspension for injection in a pre-filled syringe.
-Vaxneuvance® (15-valent) suspension for injection in a pre-filled syringe Legal category Prescription only medicine (POM) Black triangle ▼ Vaxneuvance®.
+Vaxneuvance® (15-valent) suspension for injection in a pre-filled syringe Legal category Prescription only medicine (POM) Black triangle▼ Vaxneuvance®.
 As a new vaccine product, the Medicines and Healthcare products Regulatory Agency (MHRA) has a specific interest in the reporting of adverse drug reactions for this product.
-All suspected adverse drug reactions should be reported using the MHRA Yellow Card reporting scheme .
-Off-label use Administration of a 4-dose primary series of Prevenar®13 or Vaxneuvance® to pre-term infants <37 weeks gestation is contrary to the 3-dose primary schedule detailed in the SPC but is in accordance with the recommendations for the Vaccination of premature infants and Chapter 25 of the Green Book.
-Administration of a one-dose primary series of Prevenar®13 or Vaxneuvance® is contrary to the 2 or 3 dose primary schedule detailed in the SPC but is in accordance with the recommendations and Chapter 25 of the Green Book.
-A single dose schedule for previously unvaccinated individuals between 12 months and up to 2 years of age is contrary to the 2 dose schedule detailed in the Prevenar®13 and Vaxneuvance® SPCs but is in accordance with the national recommendations for the Vaccination of individuals with uncertain or incomplete immunisation status and Chapter 25 of the Green Book.
-A single dose schedule for partially immunised individuals between 12 months and up to 2 years of age is not consistent with the SPCs for Prevenar®13 or Vaxneuvance® but is in accordance with the national recommendations for the Vaccination of individuals with uncertain or incomplete immunisation status and Chapter 25 of the Green Book.
-Vaccines should be stored according to the conditions detailed in the Storage section below.
+All suspected adverse drug reactions should be reported using the MHRA Yellow Card scheme.
+Administration of a 2 dose schedule of Prevenar®13 or Vaxneuvance term infants less than 37 weeks gestation is contrary to the 4 dose so detailed in the SPC but is in accordance with the recommendations vaccination of premature infants and Chapter 25 of the Green Book Administration of a one-dose primary series of Prevenar®13 or Vaxneuvance® is contrary to the 2 or 3 dose primary schedule detailed in the SPC but is in accordance with the recommendations and Chapter 25 of the Green Book.
+A single dose for previously unvaccinated individuals between 12 months and up to 2 years of age is contrary to the 2 dose schedule detailed in the Prevenar®13 and Vaxneuvance® SPCs but is in accordance with the national recommendations for the vaccination of individuals with uncertain or incomplete immunisation status and Chapter 25 of the Green Book.
+Vaccines should be stored according to the conditions detailed in the storage section below.
 However, in the event of an inadvertent or unavoidable deviation of these conditions, refer to Vaccine Incident Guidance .
 Where the vaccine is assessed in accordance with these guidelines as appropriate for continued use, this would constitute off-label administration under this PGD.
-Where a vaccine is recommended off-label consider, as part of the consent process, informing the individual, parent or carer that the vaccine is being offered outside of product licence but in accordance with national guidance.
+Where a vaccine is recommended off-label consider, as part of the consent process, informing the individual, parent or carer that the vaccine is being offered in accordance with national guidance but of product licence.
 Route and method of administration Administer by intramuscular injection, preferably into the anterolateral aspect of the thigh in infants under one year of age.
 The deltoid muscle of the upper arm may be used in individuals over one year of age.
 When administering at the same time as other vaccines, care should be taken to ensure that the appropriate route of injection is used for all vaccinations.
-The vaccines should be given at separate sites, preferably in different limbs.
-If given in the same limb, they should be given at least 2.5cm apart.
-The site at which each vaccine was given should be noted in the individual's records.
-Individuals with bleeding disorders may be vaccinated intramuscularly if, in the opinion of a doctor familiar with the individual's bleeding risk, vaccines or similar small volume intramuscular injections can be administered with reasonable safety by this route.
+The vaccines should be given at separate sites, preferably into different limbs.
+If given into the same limb, they should be given at least 2.5cm apart.
+The site at which each vaccine was given should be noted in the individual's records. (continued over page) Individuals with bleeding disorders may be vaccinated intramuscularly if, in the opinion of a clinician familiar with the individual's bleeding risk, vaccines or similar small volume intramuscular injections can be administered with reasonable safety by this route.
 If the individual receives medication or other treatment to reduce bleeding, for example treatment for haemophilia, intramuscular vaccination can be scheduled shortly after such medication or treatment is administered.
-Individuals on stable anticoagulation therapy, (continued over page) including individuals on warfarin who are up to date with their scheduled INR testing and whose latest INR was below the upper threshold of their therapeutic

-PCV vaccine PGD v5.00 Valid from: 28 February 2024 Expiry: 31 May 2026 Page 9 of 15 range, can receive intramuscular vaccination.
-A fine needle (equal to 23 gauge or finer calibre such as 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site (without rubbing) for at least 2 minutes.
+Individuals on stable anticoagulation therapy, including individuals on warfarin who are up to date with their scheduled INR testing and whose latest INR was below the upper threshold of their therapeutic range, can be vaccinated via the intramuscular route.
+A fine needle (equal to 23 gauge or finer calibre such as 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site (without rubbing) for at least 2 (continued over page) minutes.
 The individual or carer should be informed about the risk of haematoma from the injection.